matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 - Unlike Geth, it is impossible to track  *out of gas* errors on zkSync Era.
 The main reason is that the “actual” execution will happen inside the DefaultAccount system contract and due to the 63/64 rule when a high number of gas is provided, the call to the `execute` method of the DefaultAccount will NOT fail due to out of gas even though the subcall to the `transaction.to` contract did fail with an out of gas error.

-- During simulation, geth uses `tx.gasprice = 0` to make sure that the user can pay the fee even though the `tx.origin` in the simulation may not have any balance at all - This means that when `estimateGas` from an empty account is called, no `value` can be provided to such call as this account has zero balance to cover this value.
+- During simulation, Geth uses `tx.gasprice = 0` to make sure that the user can pay the fee even though the `tx.origin` in the simulation may not have any balance at all.
+This means that when `estimateGas` from an empty account is called, no `value` can be provided to such call as this account has zero balance to cover this value.

 We could do that, but that would mean that the `payForTransaction` of the Account Abstraction protocol would do nothing and thus be much cheaper than it will be during the actual transaction validation.
 Instead, the operator will increase the balance of the user’s account by `tx.maxFeePerGas * tx.gasLimit`.